Clanker Cloud agent onboarding

 1. Open Clanker Cloud if it is not already open.

-3. Connect to the local Clanker Cloud MCP server.
+3. Connect to the local Clanker Cloud MCP server with the full copied configuration.

 ```